Tinck41/match3/README.md

 # match3

 This project was made simply for practice mostly in premake and some libs.
-However it is still a common match3 game and editor whick you can install and play around, set youw own combination for match and whatever.
+However it is still a common match3 game and editor which you can install and play around, set youw own combination for match and whatever.

 ## Features
 - Define combination for match